magento/devdocs/src/guides/v2.4/rest/generate-local.md

 *  The assigned store code
 *  `all`.
 This value only applies to the [CMS](https://glossary.magento.com/cms) and Product modules.
 If this value is specified, the API call affects all the merchant's stores.

 By default, Magento returns documentation for resources available to anonymous users across all stores.
-If you specify a valid value in the `api_key` text box in the upper right corner, Swagger returns documentation for all the endpoints the user has access to.
-To generate an API key, call the `POST /V1/integration/customer/token` or a 2FA endpoint such as `POST /V1/tfa/provider/google/authenticate` as directed in [Token-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html).
+If you specify a valid customer or admin token in the `api_key` text box in the upper right corner, Swagger returns documentation for all the endpoints the user has access to.
+To generate an API key, call the `POST /V1/integration/customer/token` endpoint or a 2FA endpoint such as `POST /V1/tfa/provider/google/authenticate` with the appropriate payload, as directed in [Token-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html).

 The generated Swagger documentation provides the capability to test REST requests.
 A user can enter a sample request, then press the **Try it out!** button, and Swagger returns information such as a `curl` command, a request URL, a response body, a response code, and the response header.
 The **Try it out!** button will not work unless a bearer [authorization](https://glossary.magento.com/authorization) token has been specified.

-{:.bs-callout-info}
-The **Try it out!** feature is not available on Swagger documentation published on the Magento devdocs website.

 ### REST reference for Asynchronous API